youngwoo-umass/SENLI/readme.md

 # Explaining Text Matching on Neural Natural Language Inference

-This is the implementation for the model that was proposed in our paper "[Explaining Text Matching on Neural Natural Language](https://dl.acm.org/doi/abs/10.1145/3418052)", which is published in ACM Transactions on Information Systems (September 2020).
+This is the implementation for the model that was proposed in our paper "[Explaining Text Matching on Neural Natural Language](https://dl.acm.org/doi/abs/10.1145/3418052)", which was published in ACM Transactions on Information Systems (September 2020).

 ## Datasets

-This code use GLUE version of MultiNLI dataset and our own annotation for the token-level explanation.
+This code uses GLUE version of MultiNLI dataset and our own annotation for the token-level explanation.
 * The annotation for the token-level explanation is included in this repository.

-* BERT chceckpoint and MultiNLI dataset need to be downloaded with the following command.
+* BERT checkpoint and MultiNLI dataset need to be downloaded with the following command.
 ```
 python dev/download_data.py
 ```